Growtika

 The same person, two different search bars

-This is consistent with external data points.
-A 2024 YouGov survey found 55% of daily US users still say "Twitter," and only 19% say "X." The AP Stylebook still recommends "X, formerly known as Twitter."
-But the search data makes the point on its own: people search the way they talk, and they talk in Twitter vocabulary.
+External data backs this up.
+A 2024 YouGov survey found 55% of daily US users still say "Twitter," and only 19% say "X." The AP Stylebook has even dropped its "formerly known as Twitter" guidance, yet the search data shows the public hasn't caught up.
+People search the way they talk, and they talk in Twitter vocabulary.

 Limitations and Counterarguments